thnguyencit/pose-classification/README.md

 - (37)Taekwondo Poomsae 1 (Taegeuk Il Jang), 2020	1:03	1280 x 720		c	https://www.youtube.com/watch?v=bP_5GYMC0GQ

 ## About Our Dataset and the method to address dataset
-# the steps to perform our project
+# The steps to perform the experiments
 - 1: collect the dataset.
 - 2: divide data set into 16 class.
 - 3: using FFMPEG('the leading multimedia framework able to decode, encode, transcode, mux, demux, stream, filter, and play pretty much anything that humans and machines have created') to extract frame from video.